dsgriffin/nft-sales-twitter-bot/README.md

 The aim is to monitor all sales across Ethereum for a given contract.
 However, different marketplaces can send sale logs in different formats, so we need to process major market logs manually (see `markets.js`).

-Right now `Opensea`, `LooksRare` & `X2Y2` marketplaces are integrated, but it should be easy to add others in the future.
+Right now `Opensea`, `LooksRare` & `X2Y2` marketplaces are integrated, but it should be easy to add others in the future..

 ## Donations 💵